99 GAL Friends of Yamhill County

 Meals on Wheels: Christmas Gift Bags

-To brighten the holidays, specialty gift bags were assembled and delivered to 260 Meals on Wheels recipients in McMinnville, Newberg, and Sheridan.
+To brighten the holidays, our grant paid for specialty gift bags to be assembled for delivery to 260 Meals on Wheels recipients in McMinnville, Newberg, and Sheridan.
 For these clients, many of whom are shuts-ins or have no family close by, this is a much-appreciated form of acknowledgment and celebration.
 The bags contained a selection of healthy snacks and drinks, hand lotion and hygiene items, and other small treats.
 In addition, gifts of key chains and lapel pins were awarded to 100 outstanding volunteers in the three locations.

 Northwest Senior and Disability Services (NWSDS)